-- In "Rosebud", he is not allowed to attend Mr. Burns' birthday because he was a single termer.
+- In "Rosebud", he is not allowed to attend Mr. Burns' birthday party because he was a single-term President.
 He was kicked to the curb with Jimmy Carter.

-- In "Realty Bites", when Marge got a job as a realtor and was fired, she was seen at unemployment offices receiving a check and stating she felt bad for taking it for doing nothing.
-Bush, who was also there, told her it gets easier with time.
+- In "Realty Bites", after Marge gets fired from her brief job as a realtor, she goes to an unemployment office to pick up a check and says she feels bad for taking it for doing nothing.
+Bush, who is also there, tells her it gets easier with time.

-- Harry Shearer, who voices Bush, also based the voice of survivalist Herman on him.
+- Harry Shearer, who provides Bush's voice, also based the voice of survivalist Herman on him.

-- In "The Old Man and the Lisa", Mr. Burns' trip to a grocery store on his own was inspired by the apocryphal account of Bush's amazement at a grocery store scanner.
+- In "The Old Man and the Lisa", Mr. Burns' solo trip to a grocery store was inspired by the apocryphal account of Bush's amazement at a grocery store scanner.

 - Bush 41 and his wife Barbara (in live action) introduce Cartoon All-Stars to the Rescue.

-- Histeria! took his broccoli ban and made it the subject of a Green Eggs and Ham parody.
+- Histeria! made his broccoli ban the subject of a Green Eggs and Ham parody.

 - Tiny Toon Adventures had an episode where Bush 41 and Dan Quayle are called in by Buster and Babs to save Wackyland from being robbed of its humor by a Moral Guardian.
-Hilarious in Hindsight considering the episode premiered the day AFTER Bush 41 was defeated in the 1992 Presidential election by Bill Clinton.
+Hilarious in Hindsight considering the episode premiered the day after Bush 41 lost the 1992 presidential election to Bill Clinton.
 He is portrayed as a Reasonable Authority Figure who tells Babs and Buster he can't solve everything.

 - Naturally, as the title character's father, he appeared frequently on Lil' Bush.